-Join us August 18 for a live conversation with Kali Thorne Ladd, executive director of KairosPDX, and Alex Sager, chair of the philosophy department at Portland State University, moderated by Paul Susi.
+On August 18, we joined Kali Thorne Ladd, executive director of KairosPDX, and Alex Sager, chair of the philosophy department at Portland State University for a conversation on these questions and others, moderated by Paul Susi.

 About Our Guests

 Kali Thorne Ladd is a social entrepreneur committed to educational revolution through approaches rooted in love and inclusion.
 Her twenty-year career in public policy, education practice, and entrepreneurship has informed this frame.
 Kali cofounded KairosPDX in 2012 and currently serves as its executive director.
 Kairos is a social enterprise dedicated to eliminating disparities and opportunities for historically marginalized children through practice that builds off of the neuroscience of love.
 She has also served on the Portland Community College board of directors and as education adviser to Portland Mayor Sam Adams.

 Alex Sager is chair of the Department of Philosophy at Portland State University.
 He developed Portland State's Philosophy of Education class and leads the Department's K-12 Philosophy activities, including the Oregon High School Ethics Bowl.
 From 2014–16, he served as a facilitator for the Oregon Humanities Conversation Project program "What Is Education for?"